cool8jay/cool8jay.github.io/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 toc_icon: "columns"  # corresponding Font Awesome icon name (without fa prefix)
 ---

-Shortcut key, or hot key, is called `Key Equivalent` in Mac development.
-To use it, just press corresponding key combination, it will trigger predefined application function.
+The shortcut key, or hotkey, is called `Key Equivalent` in Mac development.
+To use it, just press the corresponding key combination, and it will trigger a predefined application function.

-Among NSControl's subclass, NSMenuItem and NSButton supports key equivalent, which can be implemented in programmatic way or by changing xib object property.
+Among NSControl's subclass, NSMenuItem and NSButton support key equivalent, which can be implemented in a programmatic way or by changing the xib object property.

 ## 1. Composition of Key Equivalent

-Normally, key equivalent is composite of two parts: some modifier keys and one basic key.
+Normally, the key equivalent is a composite of two parts: some modifier keys and one basic key.

 There are 4 possible modifier keys: